cstrawberry/predictive-universe/docs/paper/13_experimental_predictions.md

 *   **Failure to Fit Clusters:** The non-local predictive matter model (Eq.
 I.7) must be able to fit the observed lensing profiles of massive galaxy clusters (like Abell 1689 and stacked samples) using a **universal nonlinearity exponent $q$** and either a **universal kernel scale $L_0$ or one derivable from ND–RID microphysics (allowing mild environment dependence)**, with per‑cluster amplitudes $A_{\rm PM}$ bounded by baryon budgets.
 If no such consistent fit can be found, the cluster-scale mechanism is invalidated.
 *   **Parameter Incoherence:** The parameters derived from fitting galaxies (e.g., the transition scale $L_0$) and clusters (e.g., the kernel scale $L_0$ and the universal exponent $q$) must be coherently related by the underlying theory.
 A significant, unexplainable discrepancy between the best-fit parameters for the two regimes would falsify the claim of a unified underlying mechanism.

-**Data and Code Availability.** All analysis scripts (including power/sample‑size simulations), anonymized raw data, logs, and time‑stamps (with random seeds) will be made publicly available at a persistent repository; preregistration will link to the repository.
+**Preregistration:** All primary endpoints, inference procedures, stopping rules, and exclusion criteria must be preregistered (e.g., via OSF/AsPredicted).
+Any deviations from the pre-registered plan must be explicitly documented and justified.

-**Preregistration.** Primary endpoints, inference procedures, stopping rules (including O’Brien–Fleming boundaries), and exclusion criteria will be preregistered (e.g., OSF/AsPredicted).
-Any deviations will be documented.
+**Data and Code Availability:** All analysis scripts (including power and sample-size simulations), anonymized raw data, experimental logs, and time-stamps (with random seeds where applicable) will be made publicly available at a persistent repository to ensure full transparency and reproducibility.
+The preregistration will link directly to this repository.